Stephanie loves to travel and eat expensive food. She also loves to cook.

 Scientists continue to argue over whether the horses of Assateague are actually ponies.
 The truth is that they descended from horses, but because of the harsh environment, have evolved to be very small, and most are now technically the size of ponies.

 The legend goes that the ancestors of these horses were aboard a shipwrecked Spanish galleon.
 They swam to safety on the barrier islands and repopulated there.
 So, even though these horses are wild, they descended from domesticated stock.
 The horses are very used to people and will often approach campsites and exhibit very little fear of humans.
-Last time I was there, I had a lovely day watching birds, deer, and horses from afar, but I was upset that I didn't get to see any horses up close.
+The last time I was there, I had a lovely day watching birds, deer, and horses from afar, but I was upset that I didn't get to see any horses up close.
 As I was driving out of the park at sunset, I ran into this family of horses on the side of the road.
 They ignored me while I walked around them taking pictures!

 "Those Horses Look Pregnant...or Fat!"